sudoskys/StableDiffusionBook/docs/paint/index.en.md

 At least some Unicode characters that are alternative versions of Latin characters get mapped to regular Latin characters.
 Full-width Latin characters as they're used in Japanese (e.g. ＡＢＣ) are confirmed to be converted.
 French accents (e.g. é and è) and German umlauts (e.g. ä and ö) are not mapped to their regular counterparts.

+Human language is arbitrary and imprecise[^2]

+Human language is never evolved to describe spatial information in detail

+Stable Diffusion is a latent Diffusion model involving latent space.
+But latent, by definition, means unobservable.

+Many gamblers follow their particular patterns of certain ritualistic behaviors believing that such patterns will increase the chance of a favorable outcome.
+Not only this type of false positive pattern doesn't work in reality, but it will also continue to reinforce and manifest itself, nudging a person further and further in the wrong direction.

 - Punctuation

 Use it.
 Separating keywords by commas, periods, or even null characters ("\0") improves image quality.
 It's not yet clear which type of punctuation or which combination works best - when in doubt just do it in a way that makes the prompt more readable to you.

+- Word order

+The way the parser understands things is opaque, so there is no way of knowing exactly whether the lexical order has an "anchor" effect.

 ### Movement and Poses